The Path of Overcoming Childhood Trauma In Adulthood

 This is the subtle way in which emotional trauma works.
 This is the enemy within!

 As a little boy or girl, you couldn’t understand the complexity of human behavior.
 So you automatically attached your caregiver’s behaviors to your own self-worth.
 This has laid the ground for toxic shame to grow.

 “It must’ve been something wrong with me that was causing these turnarounds”.

 “If my mom is angry all the time, then I’m not ok.
 There must be something wrong with me.
 I’m not good enough.
 Otherwise, she wouldn’t have acted this way”.

-And these sabotaging paradigms are causing you to suffer.
+And these sabotaging paradigms are the by-product of the traumatic events and causing you to suffer.

 You’ve probably struggled with these same limiting beliefs, but it’s time to shed them and leave them behind.